-Which is the best BitLocker alternative for Mac in 2021
+Which is the best BitLocker alternative for Mac

 BitLocker is a drive encryption feature that's highly integrated with the Windows operating system.
 It helps protect files from unauthorized access, some malware attacks, illegal exposure, etc.

 However, BitLocker is only available for the Windows environment while not compatible with macOS and Mac OS X. If you are looking for a BitLocker alternative to help you encrypt files on Mac, this post will recommend you with the best BitLocker alternatives for Mac.

 Maybe, you already have a BitLocker-encrypted drive and want to use it on your Mac.
 Thus, the BitLocker for Mac software: M3 BitLocker Loader for Mac is necessary for you.
 This software will help you unlock, read, write BitLocker-encrypted drives on your Mac.

 Like Microsoft's BitLocker Drive Encryption for their Windows OS, Apple has also developed their native drive encryption feature - FileVault 2 (FileVault full-disk encryption).
 This best BitLocker alternative for macOS utility can prevent unauthorized access from your disk with an encryption key.

 FileVault 2 enables almost all data, including the temporary files, on a drive to be fully encrypted.
 But there are also some differences between FileVault 2 and BitLocker, like the algorithms for data encryption.